usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

-Finally, one commenter recommended that the Department add a requirement from the ADA title III regulations that “a public accommodation shall remove architectural barriers in existing facilities where such removal is readily achievable, i.e., easily accomplishable and able to be carried out without much difficulty or expense.”
-309 The readily achievable barrier removal standard applies to architectural barriers, not barriers in equipment, and importing requirements from the ADA title III regulation into subpart I of this part could create confusion and inconsistency with the other obligations in subpart I and with the
+Finally, one commenter recommended that the Department add a requirement from the ADA title III regulations that “a public accommodation shall remove architectural barriers in existing facilities where such removal is readily achievable, i.e., easily accomplishable and able to be carried out without much difficulty or expense.” {% fn 313 %} The readily achievable barrier removal standard applies to architectural barriers, not barriers in equipment, and importing requirements from the ADA title III regulation into subpart I of this part could create confusion and inconsistency with the other obligations in subpart I and with the